CSUBioGroup/GoM-ICD/README.md

 # GoM-ICD
 ## Introduction
 ## Installation
 PyTorch with CUDA is required.
-Version configuration is located in A.txt
+Version configuration is located in requirements.txt

 ## Citation